ShrutiKarandikar/Portfolio/Wireframe.md

 ### Step 2: Critique the visualization

-<p>In this course, one mantra we have learnt is – To be good at creating visualizations, be good at critiquing them.
+In this course, one mantra we have learnt is – To be good at creating visualizations, be good at critiquing them.
 In the first 3 weeks, we have studied 2 techniques of critiquing visualization.
 One is the Good Charts method and other is Data Visualization Effectiveness Profile method.
 Of these two, I have used the Effectiveness profile method to critique the data visualizations at hand.<br>
 Areas of focus which I found where the design lacked were -<br>
 •	Perceptibility <br>